 Paul N. Casale MD, MPH FACC

 Casale graduated from Cornell University Medical College prior to completing an internal medicine residency at The New York Hospital-Cornell University Medical Center.
 Following residency, he completed a clinical and research fellowship in Cardiology at Massachusetts General Hospital and Harvard Medical School.
 He earned a master of public health at the Harvard School of Public Health.
 He is an interventional cardiologist and chief of the Division of Cardiology at Lancaster General Hospital in Lancaster, PA and serves as medical director of quality for Lancaster General Health.
 He is active in clinical research and medical education and is a clinical professor of medicine at Temple University School of Medicine.
 Casale is chair of the ACC Partners in Quality Committee and the PINNACLE Registry Steering Committee

 George D. Dangas, MD, PhD, FACC

 Dangas has devoted his career to education for physicians and health care professionals.
 A professor of medicine and director of Cardiovascular Innovation at Mount Sinai Medical Center, Dangas chaired the ACC Interventional Scientific Council since its inception in 2007.
 In addition, he has served on the Program Executive Committee of the ACCi2 Summit Conference since 2007.
 His position on the Interventional Council has allowed him to pursue his dedication to the quality initiatives and outcomes clinical research.

 Joseph P. Drozda, Jr., MD, FACC

-Drozda acts as both a cardiologist and director of Outcomes Research at Sisters of Mercy Health System.
+Drozda acts as both a cardiologist and director of Outcomes Research at Mercy Health.
 He currently chairs the College's Clinical Quality Committee, is a member of the ACC's National Cardiovascular Data Registry Management Board, and is the ACC representative for the National Quality Forum.
 He has been actively involved in clinical trials for almost 18 years.
 In his current position, he is leading the development of a health services research function at Mercy with an emphasis on the Mercy Care Model and Mercy's Patient Centered Medical Home and on comparative effectiveness research.

 Blair D. Erb, Jr., MD, FACC